21 Facts about Your Bones and Osteoporosis

-Some diseases and medicines can cause bone loss.
+Some diseases and medicines can cause bone loss and osteoporosis.

 By age 80, caucasian women lose about one-third of their hip bone density.

-If your mother or father broke bones as an adult, you may be at higher risk for osteoporosis.
+If your mother or father broke bones as an adult, you may be at higher risk for osteoporosis and bone breaks.

 Women lose up to 20% of their bone density in the five-to-seven years around the menopause.

 There are over 3.2 million people in the UK with osteoporosis.

-People with osteoporosis have no symptoms and cannot feel bones getting weaker, and many people do not know they have osteoporosis until they break a bone.
+People with osteoporosis have no symptoms and cannot feel bones getting weaker.
+Many people do not know they have osteoporosis until they break a bone.

 People with osteoporosis most often break a bone in the wrist, spine, or hip.